 In other roles, Carolyn led Asia operations in Hong Kong for ORBIS International, a global humanitarian organization working to eliminate avoidable blindness in the developing world.
 While at CEO advocacy group, The Business Roundtable, she led the business coalition’s successful campaign for Congressional passage of China trade legislation.
 She began her career at the US-China Business Council, a non-profit organization promoting trade and investment with China.

 Carolyn is a 1977 graduate of Georgetown University Walsh School of Foreign Service with a concentration in Asian Studies.
 She completed an MBA in Management at the University of New Haven’s program at Cyprus College, Nicosia in 1996.
 She was an AFS International exchange student in Mumbai, India in 1972.
 Carolyn speaks Mandarin and has studied French.

-She is a member of Economic Club of Washington and serves on several non-profit boards, including the Board of Advisors at Georgetown University Institute for the Study of Diplomacy, policy advisor for IREX and READ Global’s “Communities Thrive” joint initiative in South Asia, and Chair of the Board of the Executive Council on Diplomacy.
+She is a member of the Economic Club of Washington and serves on several non-profit boards, including the Board of Advisors at Georgetown University Institute for the Study of Diplomacy, Board of Governors at the University of New Haven, and Executive Council on Diplomacy.